 From his lifelong study of Budo (the way of the warrior) he grew, above all, to be a man of peace who detested fighting, war and any kind of violence.
 Many times his skills were tested by the best martial artists of the era.
 His uncanny skills in defeating the most practised of martial artists were famous throughout Japan.
 He concluded that, "Martial training is not training that has its primary purpose, the defeating of other, but the practice of God's love within ourselves."

 To learn the art of resolving conflict in a non-violent way is one of the aims of Aikido.
 Each student practices to his or her own level of fitness and capability, and whilst it can include extremely vigorous and dynamic exercises, our program is also able to accommodate students with a disability.
 The study of Aikido helps individuals develop confidence and a more positive attitude.
-Both sexes and all ages practice equally.
+All ages practice equally.

 Aikido is a way to to find harmony and peace within our selves.
 In Aikido there should be no aggression or tension.
 In the same way we learn to to deal with attacks by one or more individuals so we learn to develop calmness and an ability to deal with life's problems.

 Ki is the life force.
-The in the Japanese language the pronunciation writing is in two parts meaning, "nothing more".
+In the Japanese language the writing is in two parts meaning, "nothing more".
 In scientific terms it is the "element" of the universe.

 Aikido was further grounded by Ueshiba's insistence that the key to harmony was to be found in conflict...It was only in conflict that students could come to know and so possibly transform habitual patterns of aggression or fear.
 The aikidoist, therefore, did not ignore conflict or spiritualize it out of existence.
 By entering into the attack, by joining and blending with the attack, the attack could be redirected back into the harmony of the universe.
 Instead of having to choose between running away or fighting, or losing or winning, aikido offered the warrior another choice.